 Bypass The Queue For A Chef’s Table Seat At The Araki

 For some it helps to know there is a prix fixe and The Araki does just that.
-You know that the menu is £300 per head per sitting and that's what it starts at.
-Food and what you get....
+You know that the menu is £310 per head per sitting and that’s what it starts at.

 The privilege of being part of an ageing dynasty is the idea translated by twice received Michelin star chef Mr Araki.
 The long lineage and heritage attributed to Edomai sushi; dating back to 1900 is given an even more gilded edge to the tradition at The Araki.